0xSero/partisia-docs/docs/pbc-fundamentals/dictionary.md

 - The nonce in the transaction matches the account nonce in the blockchain state
 - The transaction has not expired
 - The account can cover the cost of the transaction
+### VPS

+A VPS is a Virtual Private server.
+Just like you can have a virtual machines on your PC, it is possible to rent server space for virtual machine from an internet hosting service (IHS).
+That is called a VPS.
+You choose a VPS just like you would choose a PC.
+You decide on an operating system (OS), for running nodes on Partisia Blockchain you choose Linux based OS (In this guide we used Ubuntu).
+Your VPS is physically capable of running the node if you align it with the [recommended machine specs](../node-operations/start-running-a-node.md#which-node-should-you-run).

 ### WASM